-Scope has estimated 6% of expected losses over the rating-conditional portfolio collections (i.e., after applying residual value and maintenance fee stresses), which assumes zero defaults.
-This level of expected loss incorporates the low credit quality of the counterparties and an average commingling exposure worth three months of collections over the transaction's life.
+Scope has stressed portfolio cash flow on day one by EUR3.4m, equivalent to about 4% of scheduled net lease and residual value collections, to account for expected commingling losses.
+Scope's assumption reflects the low credit quality of the counterparties and an average commingling exposure worth three months of collections over the transaction's life.
 The latter accounts for i) the frequency of cash sweeps, ii) an assumed one-month borrower notification period, and iii) the potential for capital controls regulations.